 Other beer and alcoholic beverage brand owners looked to replicate White Claw’s success by adding hard seltzers to their line ups in time to meet the summer demand.
-Soon, the market was flooded with brands trying to steal market share.
+Soon, the market was flooded with brands trying to steal hard seltzer market share.
 These entrants relied on branding and awareness more than exciting flavour innovation, and this led to a reliance on traditional flavours such as lemon, lime, raspberry and peach.

 But for the summer of 2021, you can expect to see a shift towards differentiation.
 A race for exciting and exotic flavour combinations branching off the base flavours.
 Tea, herbals, and botanicals will be key ingredients.

-The Hard Seltzer Trend in Numbers
+The Hard Seltzer Market Growth

 - Growth from 82 million cases in 2019 to 281 million cases by 2023 [IWSR]